bufferdev/fetchless/README.md

   // Duration for which to keep history in milliseconds
   historyRetention: 7 * 24 * 60 * 60 * 1000, // 7 days

-  // Enable Intelligence Panel
-  enableIntelligencePanel: false,

-  // Persist cache to localStorage
-  persistCache: false,

-  // Storage to use for persistence
-  storage: window.localStorage,

   // Automatic request deduplication
   dedupeRequests: true,